buswedg/Coursera/Data Science Specialization/README.md

   <tr>
     <td colspan = "3">

-      A simple Shiny web application and R package for data products.
+      A simple, yet scalable, web application built using Shiny, R packages, and interactive graphics, with a focus on automating statistical inference tasks on a dataset.

     </td>
   </tr>